 Technological innovation is critical to our success, and we strategically develop most of key technologies in-house, such as autonomous driving, intelligent operating system, powertrain and E/E architecture.
 We have been investing heavily on our research and development efforts.
-Our research and development expenses increased from RMB1,051.2 million in 2018 to RMB2,070.2 million (US\$297.4 million) in 2019, representing 89.2% of our total revenues in 2019.
+In 2018, 2019 and six months ended June 30, 2020, our research and development expenses amounted to RMB1,051.2 million, RMB2,070.2 million (US\$89.3 million), respectively.
+Our research and development expenses accounted for 89.2% and 62.9% of our total revenues for 2019 and the six months ended June 30, 2020, respectively.
 The EV industry is experiencing rapid technological changes, and we need to invest significant resources in research and development to lead technological advances in order to remain competitive in the market.
 Therefore, we expect that our research and development expenses will continue to be significant.
 Furthermore, research and development activities are inherently uncertain, and there can be no assurance that we will continue to achieve technological breakthroughs and successfully commercialize such breakthroughs.
 As a result, our significant expenditures on research and development may not generate corresponding benefits.
 If our research and development efforts fail to keep up with the latest technological developments, we would suffer a decline in our competitive position.
 For example, we believe autonomous driving is a key factor that differentiates our Smart EVs from competing products, and we have dedicated significant research and development efforts in this area.
 We plan to roll out XPILOT 3.0 by early 2021.
 One of the features of XPILOT 3.0 is a navigation guided pilot for highway driving.
 Any delay in the roll out of XPILOT 3.0 or other setbacks in our efforts to improve autonomous driving capabilities could materially and adversely affect our business, reputation, results of operations and prospects.